Ashishwayachal12/ATM-Management-System/README.md

 - **PIN Change**:
   - `pinchange.java` allows users to update their ATM PIN.
 - **Transactions**:
-  - `transaction.java` manages other banking operations such as balance inquiry, deposits, and fund transfers.
+  - `transaction.java` manages other banking operations such as balance inquiry, deposits.

 ## Technologies Used